ASPiRA GenetiX Carrier Screening

 Focuses on 6 of the most common genetic disorders seen within the general population.
 Carrier screening for these disorders has been recommended by the American College of Obstetricians and Gynecologists (ACOG) and the American College of Medical Genetics and Genomics (ACMG).
 (Cystic Fibrosis, Spinal Muscular Atrophy, Fragile X Syndrome, Hemoglobinapathies (HBB and HBA), Sickle Cell Disease).

-This pan-ethnic panel that analyzes 37 genes for pathogenic mutations known to cause AR and X-linked prevalent disorders with an elevated carrier frequency across ethnicities.
+This pan-ethnic panel analyzes genes for pathogenic variants known to cause AR and X-linked disorders with an elevated carrier frequency across ethnicities.
+This panel includes the recommended disorders for those of Ashkenazi Jewish ancestry.

-A smaller, expanded pan-ethnic panel appropriate for patients that want to screen for common and severe disorders.
-Genes included from the smaller panels as well as well-defined disorders that may have a severe impact on the quality of life, and disorders found on the newborn screen.
-All diseases listed have known reported pathogenic variants and represent a carrier frequency <1:500.
+An expanded pan-ethnic panel appropriate for patients that want to screen for common and severe disorders.
+Genes included are those from the smaller panels as well as well-defined disorders that may have a severe impact on the quality of life.
+All diseases on this panel have known reported pathogenic variants and represent a carrier frequency <1:500.

 Note: Male patients will not be screened for X-linked conditions.